Subscribe and join our community of curious HR Professionals and Managers.

 Voluntary turnover of top talent is dangerous for business.
 When employees don't feel fulfilled or impressed by a company's offerings, high voluntary turnover is usually the first symptom.

-In this article, we will go over the various reasons your business could be experiencing negative forms of turnover, and we'll dive more in-depth to examine their underlying causes, so you can keep a close eye on your team and identify employees that are at risk of churn before it's too late.
+In this article, we will go over the various reasons your business could be experiencing negative forms of turnover, and we'll dive more in-depth to examine their underlying causes, so you can keep a close eye on your team and improve retention rate before it's too late.

 Employee turnover results when people leave a place of business by choice.
 Voluntary turnover results because of a range of reasons: from lousy workplace relationships or business practices to poaching from a different company or competitor.
 Ultimately, these employees leave willingly because of a lack of loyalty to the current business.